Marine Turtle Conservation Fund Funding in 2015

 Marine turtles are truly the ancient mariners of the world’s oceans, with ancestors dating back more than 100 million years.
 Once abundant, marine turtle populations now are a fraction of what they once were.
 Threats to marine turtles include the loss of nesting beaches to human development; harvest and poaching of turtles for their eggs, meat, and shell; man-made disasters such as oil spills; accidentally or intentional capture in fishing nets, trawls and hooks; and the degradation of grass beds and coral reefs that they rely on.

-The Wildlife Without Borders - Marine Turtle Conservation Fund is working to ensure the long-term survival of these imperiled species.
+The U.S. Fish and Wildlife Service Marine Turtle Conservation Fund is working to ensure the long-term survival of these imperiled species.
 Because marine turtles migrate vast distances throughout the oceans, successful conservation requires close cooperation among countries sharing the same oceans.
 Since 2004, grant funds have been used to help partners in more than 30 countries protect marine turtles and their nesting habitats.

 A 2013, the program provided funding for 45 projects in 26 different countries totaling $1.7 million which was matched by an additional $2.2 million in leveraged funds.
 Project highlights include: